EvaluationContext/evaluationcontext.github.io/_posts/2024-12-22-IncrementalRefersh-Parameters.md

   alt: post
 ---

 I was inspired to write this blog post after seeing a linkedin [post](https://www.linkedin.com/feed/update/urn:li:activity:7276526605563252736/) from [Nikolaos Christoforidis](https://www.linkedin.com/in/nikolaos-christoforidis-2678111b4/).
-He was trying to address a problem when developing models with Incremental Refresh, whereby the parameter required for Incremental Refresh can be a headache when developing locally, as you have to keep redefining `RangeStart` and `RangeEnd` to get up-to-date data.
+He was trying to address a problem when developing models with Incremental Refresh, whereby the parameter required for Incremental Refresh can be a headache when developing locally, as you have to keep redefining `RangeStart`{:.console} and `RangeEnd`{:.console} to get up-to-date data.
 He suggested using dynamic M parameters, [Pavel A.](https://www.linkedin.com/in/paveladamcr/) mentioned these may fail in some scenarios, e.g. Dataflows GEN1.
 This post proposes another method to solve this problem.

 ## Power BI Incremental Refresh